-4.12.1.
-Bicyclist operating a bicycle during the hours of darkness and/or inclement weather will wear a bright upper outer garment or a fluorescent or reflective vest, jacket or belt that is visible from the front and back to increase visibility to drivers.

-4.12.2.
-Bicycles must be equipped with a lamp emitting a white light that is visible from the front and to the sides from a distance of 300 feet, and a rear red reflector or light visible from a distance of 500 feet during the hours of darkness (CVC 21201(d)(1), CVC 280).
+- 4.12.1.
+Bicyclist operating a bicycle during the hours of darkness and/or inclement weather will wear a bright upper outer garment or a fluorescent or reflective vest, jacket or belt that is visible from the front and back to increase visibility to drivers. - 4.12.2.
+Bicycles must be equipped with a lamp emitting a white light that is visible from the front and to the sides from a distance of 300 feet, and a rear red reflector or light visible from a distance of 500 feet during the hours of darkness (CVC 21201(d)(1), CVC 280). - 4.12.3.
+Bicycles will be equipped with front-facing, pedal, side, and a rear-facing reflectors consistent with DAFI 91-207, para 3.7.3.3 and Title 16, CFR Part 1512, Requirements for Bicycles, and/or local, state or host nation requirements.
+(T-0) - 4.12.4.

-4.12.3.
 No bicycle will be used to carry more persons than for which it is designed.
-Exception: Bicycles with baby seats attached (CVC 21204).

-4.12.4.
-No person operating a bicycle shall carry any package, bundle, or article which prevents the operator from keeping at least one hand upon the handlebars (CVC 21205).

-4.12.5.
-Persons riding a bicycle on a roadway or any paved surface shall have all the rights and be subject to all the provisions, applicable to the drivers of a motor vehicle by law (CVC 21200).
+Exception: Bicycles with baby seats attached (CVC 21204). - 4.12.5.
+No person operating a bicycle shall carry any package, bundle, or article which prevents the operator from keeping at least one hand upon the handlebars (CVC 21205). - 4.12.6.
+Persons riding a bicycle on a roadway, or any paved surface shall have all the rights and be subject to all the provisions, applicable to the drivers of a motor vehicle by law (CVC 21200). - 4.12.6.1.
+Use on California Blvd is prohibited, bicycles should be operated on the pathway running adjacent to road. - 4.12.7.

-4.12.6.
 Wearing Bicycle Helmets.
-Anyone operating a skateboard, roller-skates/blades, kick-scooters, two-wheeled or three-wheeled bicycle on the installation, including passengers must wear a properly fastened and approved [e.g., Consumer Product Safety Commission, ANSI or Snell Memorial Foundation] bicycle helmet.
+Anyone operating a skateboard, roller-skates/blades, kick-scooters, two-wheeled or three-wheeled bicycle on the installation, including passengers, must wear a properly fastened and approved [e.g., Consumer Product Safety Commission, ANSI, or Snell Memorial Foundation] bicycle helmet.
 Workers operating bicycles in areas that require using ANSI approved hard hats for protection from falling and flying objects are authorized to use hard hats instead of approved bicycle helmets if the hat is properly fastened with a chinstrap.

 4.13.
-Operation of Skateboards, Roller-Skates/Blades/Kick-Scooters.
+Operation of Skateboards, Roller-Skates/Blades/Kick-Scooters/E-Scooters/PTD.